mattvr/ShellGPT/README.md

 - Utility commands for convenient chat history viewing and editing.
 - Smooth, streaming output, resembling human typing rather than delayed or choppy responses.
-- Supports image generation and custom language input/output.
+- Supports generating images, embeddings, and configurable languages.
 - Built in Deno for better performance, granular permissions, and easier script modification.